mahuntington/php-notes/day1/student_labs/morning.md

 Note the `\n` that's used to add a new line in the terminal

-## In case you forgot how the landscaper should run:
+In case you forgot how the landscaper should run, here's a [modified version of the original markdown](landscaper.md)